PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 ## Step 1: Preparing Your Dataverse Environment

 Start by ensuring your sales data is well-structured and available in Dataverse.
-We have created a table named “Q1 Sales Data” which contains the First quarter sales details for 2 companies in different regions.
+We have created a table named “Q1 Sales Data” which contains the First quarter sales details for 4 companies .

 ![Q1 Sales Data](\images\13_CopilotLlama\1.png)